jupyterlite/jupyterlite/docs/quickstart/using.md

 - The list of kernels, usually visible from the _Launcher_ as different _Notebook_ flavors, will be different.
 See [the Kernels section below](#kernels).
 - Your data is written to in-browser storage
-  - though you may be able to copy
+  - though you may be able to download files to your local machine
 - None of your data leaves your browser unless...
   - Extensions are installed and enabled, and send data to external services
   - Your _Notebooks_ include code that uses the browser's `fetch` mechanism